-Historically meditation was only used in the East, but over the last century it has been embraced by the west, shamas practices mind consciousness which allowed them to enter an altered state of awareness, they felt wisdom could be gained from deep meditation and they believed they journeyed to the spirit world, shamas often meditated to bring about an altered state of awareness before any hands on healing was conducted.
+Historically meditation was only used in the East, but over the last century it has been embraced by the West.
+Shamans practiced mind consciousness which allowed them to enter into an altered state of awareness, they felt wisdom could be gained from deep meditation and they believed they journeyed to the spirit world.
+Shamans often meditated to bring about an altered state of awareness before any hands on healing was conducted.
 Many of them used a mantra to aid concentration, a mantra was thought to protect the mind, a mantra in essence is a sound repeated, a word such as Om is spoken over and over until the sound resonates all around.
 The mantra helps to stabilise the mind and can actually be a precursor to meditation or be used while you sit, as a meditation.
-You close your eyes, regulate your breathing and repeat the a word over and over, I mention Om because it is used universally.
+You close your eyes, regulate your breathing and repeat the word over and over, I mention Om because it is used universally.

 Meditation is a mental discipline that takes you away from the day to day trammels of life, and help you relax and become more attuned and spiritually aware.
 You learn how to enter a Zen like state, it is something that the layman can practice, unlike years ago when it was only practiced by Buddhists, nuns and mystics.
 Meditation is all about being present, centered and becoming more aware, you become absorbed in your senses.

 Once you feel utterly relaxed and your breathing has become rhythmic, imagine a huge fluffy cloud gently carried by the breeze coming towards you, then imagine yourself climbing onto the cloud and lying down, feel the sensation of the cloud as it carries you high above the earth into a place of total tranquility and quiet, with no noise to disturb you.
-Think of nothing except the cloud, the gentle breeze, and your breathing, you will start to feel a wonderful warm tingling sensation spreading through your body as you recline on your cloud.
+Think of nothing except the cloud, the gentle breeze and your breathing, you will start to feel a wonderful warm tingling sensation spreading through your body as you recline on your cloud.
 Try to do this for fifteen minutes, thinking of nothing except how comfortable your cloud is and how serene you feel.
-By meditating, a sense of inner peace and harmony is felt and you feel better mentally and physically by allowing your mind some respite from the constant chatter, when you have remained in your place of calm for fifteen minutes you then imagine the cloud descending gently, see and feel yourself step off feeling refreshed and relaxed, next bring yourself out of the meditation by counting from ten down to one, when you reach one open your eyes flex and relax your fingers and toes two or three times, stretch like a cat, then sit for a few minutes enjoying the tranquility you will feel.
+By meditating, a sense of inner peace and harmony is felt and you feel better mentally and physically as you allow your mind some respite from the constant chatter.
+When you have remained in your place of calm for fifteen minutes you then imagine the cloud descending gently, see and feel yourself step off feeling refreshed and relaxed, next bring yourself out of the meditation by counting from ten down to one, when you reach one open your eyes flex and relax your fingers and toes two or three times, stretch like a cat, then sit for a few minutes enjoying the tranquility you will feel.
 When you count down from ten to one, you can also clap your hands or ring a bell to signify the end of your meditation.

-This simple meditation can be extremely powerful especially if you practice it on a regular basis, and you know that anytime you wish you can be still and float away on your cloud for a period of time.
-Eve time you do this cloud meditation it will be easier, and you will find you go more deeply into a meditative state, as you become more adept try to extend your meditation time to twenty minutes or half an hour.
-Allowing your mind to be free of the turbulence of thoughts you will find your day to day life will become more manageable and you will look forward to your meditation time, the feeling of calm and wellbeing that you experience will spill over to all areas of your life, relieving the stress and tension that you carry.
+This simple meditation can be extremely powerful, especially if you practice it on a regular basis knowing that anytime you wish you can be still and float away on your cloud for a period of time.
+Every time you do this cloud meditation it will be easier, and you will find you go more deeply into a meditative state, as you become more adept try to extend your meditation time to twenty minutes or half an hour.
+By allowing your mind to be free of the turbulence of thoughts you will find your day to day life will become more manageable and you will look forward to your meditation time, the feeling of calm and wellbeing that you experience will spill over to all areas of your life, relieving the stress and tension that you carry.
 Stress and tension comes from the mind that is not allowed to rest, people become ill because they allow a jumble of thoughts to constantly invade the mind and meditation helps remove this stress.
-Your cloud is there always whenever you need it, by meditating you will find the you are more in touch with the inner you, the higher self, your interaction with others, both professionally and personally will also improve.
+Your cloud is there always whenever you need it, by meditating you will find the you are more in touch with the inner you, the higher self, your interaction with others both professionally and personally will also improve.

 This is a particularly good meditation if you have a busy schedule ahead of you and you need to be energized, alternatively it is the perfect one after you have been very busy, as it helps you to wind down.